How to Start an Emergency Fund (Even on a Tight Budget)

 That number is the finish line, not the starting block.
 When I was making $1,800/month with credit card debt, “save six months of expenses” felt so abstract that I kept not starting.
 So I stopped looking at the full number.

 First target: $500.
 That’s it.
 A car repair.
 A dental visit.
 A broken phone that needs replacing for work.
-According to a 2024 Bankrate survey, roughly 36% of Americans couldn’t cover a $400 unexpected expense without borrowing — so even $500 puts you in a materially different position than most.
+The Federal Reserve’s Economic Well-Being survey tracks how households handle emergency expenses, and the pattern is clear: even a small cash buffer puts you in a materially different position than having no margin.

 My fund is at $10,200 right now.
 I genuinely could not have imagined that from where I started.
 It took a few years and some dumb decisions along the way.
 The starting point was just getting $500 in an account that wasn’t my checking account.